 Design science is a tool that is based on a global perspective and a systems approach to the problems of the world.
 It assumes that globalization has made the world an ever more interconnected whole, and any successful problem solving of society's systemic ills needs to be an approach that is global, comprehensive, visionary, and based on science, not politics, ideology, or wishful thinking.
 The entire world is now the relevant unit of analysis, not the city, state, or nation.
-We are onboard, as Buckminster Fuller pointed out, "Spaceship Earth," and the illogic of 200+ nation state admirals all trying to steer the spaceship different directions in made clear is through this metaphor-as well Fuller's more caustic in assessment of nation states tending to act as "blood clots" in the world's global metabolism.
+We are onboard, as Buckminster Fuller pointed out, "Spaceship Earth," and the illogic of 200+ nation state admirals all trying to steer the spaceship in different directions is made clear through this metaphor-as well in Fuller's more caustic assessment of nation states tending to act as "blood clots" in the world's global metabolism.